 Why Make Your Own Dog Treats?

 Important note: Treats should make up no more than 10% of your dog's daily caloric intake.
-Adjust portion sizes based on your dog's size and activity level.
+(This was a daily lecture I gave during my clinic days).
+Adjust portion sizes based on your dog's activity level.

 Recipe 1: Peanut Butter Banana Bites